Craig Kilborn: The Kilborn File

 Craig Kilborn returned to television on June 28, 2010 after six years off the air, when his new half-hour show The Kilborn File debuted on select Fox stations.
 The show aired for a six-week test run on a 7:00pm time slot in most markets, but was not well received.
 Christine Lakin was his sidekick.
 The show brought back many of the hallmark segments from his time on The Daily Show and The Late Late Show, such as "5 Questions" and a segment similar to "Yambo" (with some minor rule changes and a name change to "Kilbo" and later to "Kilbyashi").
 The show was not renewed.

-Other work
+Movies

 In the movie Old School (2003), Kilborn played Mark, the philandering boyfriend of Ellen Pompeo's character.
 In the 2006 film The Benchwarmers, he played Jerry, the bully to Jon Heder, David Spade, and Rob Schneider's nerdy roles.

+The Life Golden

+In July 2026, Variety reported that Kilborn is set to make his directorial film debut with The Life Golden, an independent murder mystery starring Kilborn, Lauren German, Tom Byrne, Kevin Pollak and Rainey Qualley.
+Kilborn also wrote the screenplay.
+The film follows Griffin Fairhurst Gates (Kilborn), a reclusive and eccentric former television personality whose carefully curated life in the Hollywood Hills is disrupted by a shocking crime that draws him into an unexpected mystery.

+Other work

 In 2011, Kilborn played the villain in an episode of Chuck during its final season.

 Kilborn guest hosted The Artie Lange Show on November 6–8, 2013.

 He appeared in a TV commercial for Kraft Macaroni & Cheese in 2016.

 Since 2022, Kilborn has hosted a podcast entitled The Life Gorgeous.